-- The PT will work with you on your range of motion, strength, walking, and transfers (moving from one position or place to another, like from your bed to a chair).
-This will help you to be as independent as possible when you go home. - If the physiotherapy team says it is safe, your support persons can also help you with your exercises.
+- A PT and a physiotherapy assistant (PTA) will work with you on your range of motion, strength, walking, and transfers (moving from one position or place to another, like from your bed to a chair).
+This will help you to be as independent as possible when you go home. - If the physiotherapy team says it is safe, your support persons can also help you with your exercises and with getting out of bed more often.